dgutierrez-cyber/vLAN-Network-Segmentation-Lab/README.md

 \

-Once the network setup was verified with pings.
-I proceeded to the next step of adding Kali Linux VM to the environment.
+Once the network setup was verified with successful pings.
+I proceeded to the next step of adding new virtual adapters for each segmented subnet